khajani/DotMatic-Braille-Printing-Robot/README.md

 ### Printing Process
 1. **Starting the Program**:
-   - The LEGO EV3 brick displays the message *"Press Enter to Start."*
+   - The LEGO EV3 brick displays the message asking the user to press the Enter button to start
    - Once the user presses the "Enter" button, the program begins reading the formatted text file.

 2. **Printing the First Braille Row**: